tradingfinder forex trade management expert

 Numerous trading strategies have been developed by combining elements of technical analysis and fundamental analysis.
 No strategy can ever guarantee a 100% Win Rate, and the possibility of losses always exists.

+Also, the actual outcome of a strategy depends on how well the trader executes it.
 Two different traders using the same approach may experience different Win Rates, depending on factors such as personality, market selection, trading hours, and more.

 Several methods can be used to improve the Win Rate in Trading, including maintaining a trading journal, customizing the strategy, incorporating additional indicators, and more: